 Performance appraisals.
-Other than terminating an employee, is there any managerial or HR task more dreaded than carrying out a performance appraisal?
+Other than terminating an employee, is there any managerial or HR task more dreaded than carrying out an employee performance appraisal?

 Also known as annual performance reviews, performance management systems and performance evaluations, they can be stressful for all involved, sometimes creating a quasi-adversarial relationship between the appraisee (employee) and appraiser (manager).
 However, it doesn’t have to be that way.

-In this article let’s look at how the entire process can be enhanced in hopes of generating the best result possible: An engaged employee determined to do his best and improve wherever possible.
+With these appraisal tips for managers, you can enhance the entire process in hopes of generating the best result possible: An engaged employee determined to do his best and improve wherever possible.

 To engage employees and managers in improving performance, what are the critical components of effective performance appraisals?

 The first and most important ingredient is honesty.
 I addressed the importance in a previous article.
 Once you’ve addressed the issue of honesty, discussions involving the following thirteen additional tips become more relevant and help create effective employee performance appraisals: